shubhankarsapa/SapaPay/README.md

 - Support for multiple currencies (Euros and US Dollars)
 - Transaction sorting capability

+## Demo
+Experience SapaPay in action at "https://sapa-pay.netlify.app/" Access the demo using the username 'ss' and pin '1111'.

 ## Technology Stack
 - Frontend: HTML, CSS, JavaScript
 - Backend: Simulated using JavaScript objects to mimic database functionality.